G-Research/yunikorn-history-server/test/performance/README.md

 # Performance Tests using k6
-K6 is an open-source load testing tool for testing the performance of your backend infrastructure. `xk6` is a tool that makes easy to interact with kubernetes while writing load tests using `k6.` In this setup we use `k6` with `xk6` extension to test the performance of different components of the Yunikorn History Server.
+K6 is an open-source load testing tool for testing the performance of your backend infrastructure. `xk6` is a tool that makes easy to interact with kubernetes while writing load tests using `k6.` In this setup we use `k6` with `xk6` extension to test the performance of different components of the Unicorn History Server.

 ## Prerequisites
 - [K6](https://grafana.com/docs/k6/latest/)